 There has been a significant slowdown in the number of new deals completed over the past three months as VC companies focus on investing in their existing portfolio companies and also come to grips with performing detailed due diligence remotely.
 This in turn has led to eligible companies lining up for the working capital required to deliver for their new found customers.
 The most ambitious companies will often be pragmatic and accept a lower valuation as they know the additional capital is essential to turn their new jet-heeled business plans into reality.

 Q1 2020 saw strong fund raising in the VC sector and early indications are that this continued into Q2.
 VC’s want to put their capital to work.
-For more information on how institutions invest in venture capital click HERE.
+For more information on how institutions can benefit from venture capital investment, contact us at CSS Partners.
 There is plenty of dry powder on the sidelines, waiting for the right opportunities.
 According to data provided by Preqin Limited, VC money waiting to be deployed in 2019 rose for a seventh consecutive year to roughly $276 billion.
 Another $21 billion was raised in Q1 2020.

 Recent research by Bureau Van Dijk, a Moody’s analytics company, shows in the last three months venture capital funds have predominantly been making opportunistic investments in their top existing portfolio companies but are now starting to contact high quality companies and founders to explore new deals.

 Tough Times Don’t Last, Tough Companies Do

 Post pandemic, investors will be seeking opportunities at lower valuations, with streamlined business models focused on disruption whilst managing cash flow tightly.

 VC investing began to pick up again in May.
 While some sectors have been heavily affected by the pandemic, many start-ups, especially in the software and biotech sectors, have fared relatively well, offering solutions to the healthcare, digital enterprise, and consumer service needs.